 Stock ratio renegotiated to .12 from .2685

 HOUSTON (Nov.
 26, 2001) – Dynegy Inc. (NYSE: DYN) today said it has reached an agreement with Enron Corp. to revise the original terms and conditions of its previously announced merger.
 In addition, the company reported it has joined with Enron’s lead banks, including J.P.
 Morgan Chase and Citigroup, to provide a new capital infusion to Enron Corp.
 (NYSE: ENE).
-The asset-backed investment of $500 million is in the form of equal amounts of preferred stock in the Transwestern pipeline.
+The investment of $500 million will be in the form of equal amounts of preferred stock in the company that owns the Transwestern pipeline, together with the option to purchase the Transwestern company upon the occurrence of certain events.

 The parties said they are also working toward a comprehensive plan to restructure Enron’s debt, extend the repayment schedule, and raise additional capital.
+J.P.
+Morgan Chase and Citigroup have agreed to recommend a restructuring of the company’s existing bank loans that would extend existing liabilities.
 The goal of the plan is to provide Enron and the combined company with additional capital strength, financial flexibility and liquidity.
 In addition, Dynegy and Enron have agreed that the debt restructuring will be a condition of the merger closing.

-Chuck Watson, chairman and chief executive officer of Dynegy Inc., said, “Together with two of the nation’s strongest financial institutions, we are today providing Enron’s core energy franchise with additional liquidity to restore and sustain counter-party confidence in its wholesale marketing and trading businesses.
+Chuck Watson, chairman and chief executive officer of Dynegy Inc., said, “Together with two of the nation’s strongest financial institutions, we are providing Enron’s core energy franchise with additional liquidity to restore and sustain counter-party confidence in its wholesale marketing and trading businesses.
 We remain fully committed to the merger with Enron to create a leading global energy merchant,” he added.

 “Based upon the positive direction of these announcements today—in particular, the commitments by Enron’s lead bankers to pursue a comprehensive debt restructuring program—Dynegy expects to resume normal trading operations as one of Enron’s largest trading partners,” Watson added.